-If a vehicle has been purchased on finance, the vehicle is owned by the finance company and you can make your problem theirs by seeking a chargeback to restore you to the position you were in before you entered in to the contract.
+If a vehicle has been purchased on finance, the vehicle is owned by the finance company.
+You can make your problem theirs by seeking a chargeback to restore you to the position you were in before you entered in to the contract.

 The crux of this case is that the car, which belongs to the finance company, clearly had inherent faults from inception that are well documented and the customer has repeated tried to get the faults remedied without success.

-The retailer could not contest it in Court as the ‘reasonable man’ test would apply which states that a reasonable man would not expect a 6 year old BMW costing £11,000 to be riddled with so many faults.
+The retailer could not contest it in Court as the ‘reasonable man’ test would apply, which states that a reasonable man would not expect a 6 year old BMW costing £11,000 to be riddled with so many faults and continually breaks down.

 Car dealerships and poor customer service tend to go hand in glove, albeit with the odd exception.